Geology of Eswatini: Stratigraphy and geologic history

-Eswatini is built on 3.6 to 2.5 billion year old Archean continental crust that forms the Kaapvaal Craton spanning into South Africa, northern Lesotho, western Mozambique, Botswana and southern Zimbabwe.
+Eswatini is built on 3.6 to 2.5 billion year old Archean continental crust that forms the Kaapvaal craton spanning into South Africa, northern Lesotho, western Mozambique, Botswana and southern Zimbabwe.
 The Precambrian rocks of Eswatini from this period are primarily gneiss and granite, formed between 3.4 and 2.6 billion years ago, based on rubidium-strontium dating analysis in 1976.

 The two rock units of the basement in Eswatini are the Ancient Gneiss Complex and 20 kilometer thick mafic and ultramafic volcanic rocks of the Paleoarchean Swaziland Supergroup includes tonalite gneiss, ironstone, conglomerate and other sediments.
 The Swaziland Supergroup and the Ancient Gneiss Complex are overlain by tuff, shale, quartzite, conglomerate and graywacke.
 The two formations are separated by faulting.

 Granite, gneiss, amphibolite and a variety of sediments and volcanics formed the Pongolo Supergroup in the Mesoarchean.
-The Neoarchean and Paleoproterozoic is represented by granite and granodiorite.
+The Neoarchean and Paleoproterozoic are represented by granite and granodiorite.

 In the Paleozoic, a major rift valley opened across the supercontinent Gondwana, spanning what is now southern Africa and southern South America.
 The basin filled with sediments, producing the Karoo Supergroup, the most extensive stratigraphic unit in southern Africa.
-The Karoo Supergroup in Swaziland is composed of Permian claystones as well as basalt and rhyolite from the Early Jurassic.
+The Karoo Supergroup in Eswatini is composed of Permian claystones as well as basalt and rhyolite from the Early Jurassic.

 Soils and saprolite

-The Swaziland Middleveld is dominated by soils and saprolite, formed out of diorite and granodiorite.
+The Eswatini Middleveld is dominated by soils and saprolite, formed out of diorite and granodiorite.
 Saprolite formed due to intense chemical weathering in the Early Cretaceous, with an upper oxidation zone and a lower reduction zone.
 In lower saprolite zones, plagioclase weathered to kaolin.
 Mica, feldspar and amphibole are most weathered nearest the surface and iron oxides are more common close to the surface as well.
 Smectite clay represents transitional zones of weathering.

 Most soils in the Middleveld are oxisols, cambisols or acrisols, with significant quartz and kaolinite, as well as some illite and gibbsite.